KSSidhu/CMPT276/README.md

 ## Risk analysis

 ### Current Risks:
+- <strong>Feature estimation has been inaccurate and the group has fallen behihnd schedule.</strong>

+### Release 1 Risks:
 - <strong>Weather
   - Due to extreme weather, the group was not able to make every meeting
   - We had an extra meeting during the week in case we couldn't make the weekend meeting</strong>